usds/medicaid-renewals-playbook/README.md

 #### Meetings and Workshops

 * [Navigator Workshop](./meetings-and-workshops/navigator-workshop.md): Typically, at the beginning of the week, we hold a convening of Navigators focused on generating potential solutions.
+* [Ex Parte Workshop #2](./meetings-and-workshops/ex-parte-workshop.md): The second ex parte workshop is focused around implementation details and aligning on potential solutions.

 #### Resources

 * Manual renewal workshop template
-* Ex Parte workshop template
 * Participatory design methods
     * Participatory renewal packet exercise